 We’ve likely all mistakenly sent an email that wasn’t ready, contained inaccurate information, or was missing an all-important attachment.
 This can end up confusing the recipient and looking less professional than you’d like.

 Thankfully, if you use Gmail, it’s possible to undo an email that you’ve already sent.
-It’s called “recalling an email” and we’ll show you how to do it, top tips for needing to recall in the first place, and how you can use YAMM’s mail merge to reduce email-related stress all round.
+It’s called “recalling or unsend an email” and we’ll show you how to recall Gmail emails on this page.
+We’ll even share top tips for needing to recall in the first place, and how you can use YAMM’s mail merge to reduce email-related stress all round.

 It’s possible to recall an email that you’ve sent in Gmail — but, you only have a short amount of time after sending the message to do so.